New York Reopening Plan

 Arts, Entertainment and Recreation, and Education.

 The New York Forward reopening plan prioritizes businesses and activities considered to have a greater economic impact and inherently lower risks of infection for workers and customers, followed by businesses considered to have less economic impact and those that present a higher risk of workplace or customer infection spread.
-As of June 2020, all New York regions have already begun activating the plan, with some already in Phase 2.
+As of July 2020, the entire state of New York has been cleared by global health experts and has allowed all New York regions to enter Phase 4, the final phase of the state’s reopening plan.

 Reopening New York: What are the standard protocols?